Funeral Plan Policy & Disclosure Notice

 No indulgence, leniency or extension of time which the Administrator or Guardrisk may grant or show to the Insured, shall in any way prejudice the Administrator or Guardrisk, or preclude the Administrator or Guardrisk, from exercising any of their rights in the future.

-An intermediary fee of 7.5% and a binder fee of 15% of the total monthly premium is payable to the Administrator, which is included in the monthly premium.
+Commission of 7.5% and a binder fee of 15% of the total monthly premium is payable to the Administrator, which is included in the monthly premium.

 Unless otherwise expressly provided in this Policy, nothing in this Policy shall give any rights to any person other than the Insured.
 Payment to the Principal Insured or the approved claimant shall in every case be a full discharge to Guardrisk.